-Were all the rage a couple years ago, but they are a great source of means to connect with your audience.
+Were all the rage a couple of years ago, but they are an excellent source of means to connect with your audience.
 I have attended popup shops not only to buy from local business owners but to land clients myself.
-I am a business consultant and these people are vending are business owners, my target audience.
+I am a business consultant, and these people are vending are business owners, my target audience.
 If you’re just attending mingle with the others there.
-You might not be able to afford a booth this go around but your audience is there.
+You might not be able to afford a booth this go around, but your audience is there.
 They can learn about your online store or company.
-You can also partner with other online businesses to host your own pop-up shop.
+You can also partner with other online businesses to host your pop-up shop.
 This is something I highly suggest during the holiday season.

 In House Events

 How many boutiques or store fronts are in a 15-mile radius of your home that does not per se compete with you, but you can cross promote each others business.
 Think for example a women’s clothing boutique that doesn’t sell jewelry?
 You could reach out to do an in-house event together.
 Or you make children’s clothes that would be a great partnership.
 Another example is you create beauty or skincare products that you could partner with a bed and breakfast or salon.
 These places all have your target audience locally, and it is easier to tap into an audience that is already aware of another business by partnering up together.

 First Purchase Cards